python/devguide/developer-workflow/development-cycle.rst

 Multi-Factor Authentication must be enabled by the user in order to retain access as a Release Manager of the branch.

+PyPI organization policy
+^^^^^^^^^^^^^^^^^^^^^^^^

+The Python core team owns the :pypi-org:`cpython` and :pypi-org:`python` organizations on PyPI for publishing packages.
+The main benefits of adding packages to these organizations:

+* Visibility: we can see our packages under a PyPI org page
+* Maintainability: we can share granular PyPI access to improve the bus factor

+The general policy on which organization to use:

+* :pypi-org:`cpython`:
+  for development tools that are tied fairly closely to CPython development.
+  For example, :pypi:`blurb` and :pypi:`cherry-picker`.
+  Users generally shouldn’t have to care except for developing CPython itself (although that doesn’t mean the tools necessarily have to be unusable for anyone else).
+* :pypi-org:`python`:
+  for general-audience projects that are maintained by the Python core team.
+  For example, :pypi:`pyperformance`, :pypi:`python-docs-theme` and
+  :pypi:`tzdata`.

 Governance
 ----------